Under Initiative 82, Washington, D.C. to Phase Out Tip Credit by 2027

 - Net wages

-- Employee’s tip declaration form for period, separating cash tips from credit card tips
+- Employee’s tip declaration form for the pay period, separating cash tips from credit card tips

 Quarterly wage reporting requirements

 Employers must submit a quarterly report certifying each employee was paid at least the minimum wage (tip included).
-Effective Jan.
-1, 2020, the third-party payroll processor must submit the quarterly report via a web application that has yet to be determined.
+A third-party payroll processor must submit the quarterly report via a web application that has yet to be determined.
 Hotels are exempt from using a third-party payroll processor.

 Reports must contain: